sezito2/Justice-Centered-Data-Design/src/MIDTERM/index.md

 # Midterm - JavaScript Demonstration

-In this midterm, you will create a new page in this Midterm folder, so you can demonstrate the synthesis of all of the skills that we have learned up to this point in the semester.
+In this midterm for graduate students only, you will create a new page in this Midterm folder, so you can demonstrate the synthesis of all of the skills that we have learned up to this point in the semester.

 ## Purpose